aquavitae/norman/doc/source/data.rst

         children = Join(parent)

-In addition `AutoTable` is a special type of `Table` which automatically creates fields dynamically.
+`AutoTable` is a special type of `Table` which automatically creates fields dynamically.
 This is used in conjunction with `AutoDatabase`, is is particularly useful when de-serialising from a source without knowing details of data in the source.